 - Academic probation is recorded on the student’s transcript.
 To have such a notation removed from the record, a full-time student must, in the semester following the action, meet the minimum expectation described in the probation notice.
 The work must be completed on time, i.e., no incomplete (I) grades.

-- If placed on academic probation, students are encouraged to give particular attention to their educational and professional development.
+- If placed on academic probation, students are encouraged to give attention to their educational and professional development.

 Restrictions of Privileges